kunal-geeks/emi-calculator-api/README.md

 ```bash
 psql -h <your_host> -U <your_username> -d <your_database> -f sql/create_loans_table.sql
 ```
+you can also use pgAdmin or any other tool to create the table.

 ### 5. Run the Server
 Start the application by running: